Ritabrata-Chakraborty/Portfolio/content/authors/admin/_index.md

 ## Future Project Initiatives

-- 🏑 **Automated Hockey Ball Launcher** – A planned project to develop a hardware-software system for controlled trajectory generation, dataset collection, and closed-loop shot classification.
-Progress has been limited by hardware and funding constraints.
-I am actively seeking collaborators with expertise or resources interested in advancing this concept together.
+- 🏑 **Automated Hockey Ball Launcher** – Planned hardware-software system for controlled shot generation and data collection.
+Progress limited by hardware and funding.
+Seeking collaborators to advance this project.

-- 🌑 **3D Lunar/Mars Terrain Modelling for Rover Simulation** – An envisioned effort to build DEM-based 3D planetary terrain environments to support autonomous rover navigation research.
-Execution has been delayed due to resource gaps.
-Collaboration from researchers or engineers passionate about planetary robotics and simulation is welcome.
+- 🌑 **3D Lunar/Mars Terrain Modelling for Rover Simulation** – Proposed DEM-based 3D planetary terrain environment for rover navigation research.
+Delayed by resource constraints.
+Open to collaboration from planetary robotics experts.

 If you have relevant expertise, resources, or interest in these projects, I invite you to connect and explore how we can move these initiatives forward together.

 ---

 ## Open Collaboration & Opportunities
----

-I am open to collaboration on these or any other robotics, computer vision, or autonomous systems projects.
+- I am open to collaboration on these or any other robotics, computer vision, or autonomous systems projects.
 Likewise, I welcome offers for internships, research partnerships, or consultancy roles that align with my skills and interests.
 Let’s connect and discuss potential synergies.

 ---